 The circuit will work properly as long as the period of the 556 B timer is longer than that of the 556 A timer.
 If B's period is to short LED be will turn off to soon in the synchronous mode.

 White, LED type license plate lights can be used with this circuit to make an annoying, white, flasher.

 This circuit uses time delays to hold the output LEDs at RED or YELLOW for set time periods after the input goes HIGH.
 When RED and YELLOW are off the output is GREEN.

 The two circuits shown are functionally the same but connect the GREEN LED in different ways.
 Also, the lower circuit uses twice as much LED current when YELLOW is on.

-An variation of this circuit can be seen at Timed 3 Light Signal Driver.
+An variation of this circuit can be seen at 3 Light Signal Animator.

 The explanations for the circuits on these pages cannot hope to cover every situation on every layout.
 For this reason be prepared to do some experimenting to get the results you want.
 This is especially true of circuits such as the "Across Track Infrared Detection" circuits and any other circuit that relies on other than direct electronic inputs, such as switches.

 If you use any of these circuit ideas, ask your parts supplier for a copy of the manufacturers data sheets for any components that you have not used before.
 These sheets contain a wealth of data and circuit design information that no electronic or print article could approach and will save time and perhaps damage to the components themselves.
 These data sheets can often be found on the web site of the device manufacturers.